Craig1f/modern-web-app-2021/README.md

 2. GET call on the server: Your computer will make a GET request on the server at that location, on port 443 (for secure websites that start with https://, which is most these days ) or port 80 (for insecure websites that start with http://).
 Ports are just a way of computers allowing communication for more than one type of thing.
 There are many ports, and these are the main two most people care about.
 3. If making a secure call on port 443, there is a process beyond the scope of this tutorial, where you will use a copy of the public key (provided by your browser) as a way of verifying the private key of this site, to ensure that the computer you're talking to is the one that owns that site.
 This is to eliminate a man-in-the-middle attack, where a malicious site could somehow pretend to be, say, google.com.
 This is why it's important to only use https sites these days, so that you know that you're communicating with the site you think you are.
 4. Your browser will now download the html from that server, and any css or js referenced in that html.
+5. Now that the page is loaded, any js that was also loaded will run.
+In the case of an SPA (single page app), your app will begin making calls to your backend layer, to load data into your app.
+We call this process [hydrating](https://en.wikipedia.org/wiki/Hydration_(web_development)) the app.

 #### Html